influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/installation/single-server.md

 In some cases, local policies may prevent the local user account from being created and the service fails to start.
 Contact your systems administrator for assistance with this requirement.

+#### Static hostname
+If running InfluxDB Enterprise on a cloud provider like Amazon Web Services (AWS) or Google Cloud Platform (GCP), ensure the hostname for your server is static.
+If the server is every restarted, the hostname must remain the same to ensure network connectivity between your InfluxDB Enterprise meta and data processes.

+#### Persistent disk storage
+If running InfluxDB Enterprise on a cloud provider like AWS or GCP, ensure the your server is configured to use a persistent disk store that will persist through server restarts.

 ## Set up, configure, and start the meta service

 The InfluxDB Enterprise meta process oversees and manages the InfluxDB Enterprise